LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes/encapsulation.rst

 two distinct members. ``name`` is referred to as a **backing field**, and it stores the value of the property.

+At this point you may be asking yourself, why would I use an auto-implemented property instead of just making a field public?
+It comes down to properties being more flexible to change in the future, such as changing the acceesibility of only the getter or setter, and more capable when used in your user interface through data binding, which we will explore more in later chapters.

 .. admonition:: Warning

    If you were to try to use the same identifier for both the backing field and